deltachat/deltachat-pages/_posts/2025-02-07-why-jsonrpc-bindings-exist.md

     BTW: treefit still plans to make that experimental client for KaiOS.

-After he got the [first prototype](https://github.com/Simon-Laux/delta-command-api) working, [Frando](https://github.com/Frando) cleaned up and rewrote the code to make it more [idiomatic and professional](https://github.com/deltachat/deltachat-jsonrpc/pull/14).
+After he got the [first prototype](https://github.com/Simon-Laux/delta-command-api) working, [Frando](https://github.com/Frando) cleaned up and rewrote its code to make it more [idiomatic and professional](https://github.com/deltachat/deltachat-jsonrpc/pull/14).
-He also factored out the generic JSON-RPC code into a separate library and procedural macro into a dedicated Rust crate, so that it can also be used by other projects, which was named [yerpc](https://github.com/deltachat/yerpc).
+He also factored out the generic JSON-RPC code into a separate library and the procedural macro into a dedicated Rust crate, so that it can also be used by other projects, which was named [yerpc](https://github.com/deltachat/yerpc).

-Then we merged our temporary "Delta Chat JSON-RPC" repo into the core repo and moved desktop over to use the new JSON-RPC API, which was easy thanks to the generated typescript bindings that gave good auto-completion.
+Then we merged our temporary "Delta Chat JSON-RPC" repo into the core repo and moved desktop over to use the new JSON-RPC API, which was easy thanks to the generated TypeScript bindings that gave good auto-completion.
-Though it still used the CFFI and node bindings as transport (see picture below), until May 17, 2024, when treefit migrated it to use the deltachat-rpc-server binary that uses stdio as a transport[^jsonrpc-pr].
+Though DC Desktop still used the CFFI and Node bindings as transport (see picture below), until May 17, 2024, when treefit migrated it to use the deltachat-rpc-server binary that uses stdio as a transport[^jsonrpc-pr].

 [^jsonrpc-pr]: The PR: [use stdio binary instead of dc node & update electron to 30 & update min node to 20 #3567](https://github.com/deltachat/deltachat-desktop/pull/3567).